miteshksingh/C-Compiler/README.md

 5. a.exe file.c file.i file.s

-The compiler executable takes 3 input parameters - original C file, intermediate file (TAC) generated  and an empty assembly file.
-Assembly code is written onto the provided empty assembly file - file.s
+The compiler executable takes 3 input parameters - original C file, an empty intermediate file and an empty assembly file.
+Intermediate code is written onto the .i file - file.i (argv[2])
+Assembly code is written onto the provided empty assembly file - file.s (argv[3])

 6. gcc -m32 file.s

 Create an executable from the created assembly file to check if it produces the correct output.
-The assembler from the gcc is being used in this step.)
+The assembler from the gcc is being used in this step.

 7. a.exe